 Paperform has four tiers (Free, $24, $49, $99/month).
 Fomr has two: Free (unlimited) and Pro ($17/month).
 Less complexity, less cost.

 Paperform uses a document-style editor where you type content and insert form fields inline.
-It feels like writing a document with embedded form elements.
-This approach works well for long-form pages that combine text, images, and form fields — like product pages or registration flows.
+It feels like writing a blog post with embedded form elements.
+This works especially well for long-form pages that combine text, images, and form fields, like product pages or detailed registration flows.

 Fomr uses a visual drag-and-drop canvas.
 You place form fields on the page, arrange layouts visually, and see the result in real time.
 It’s more focused on form building specifically, with precise control over field placement, spacing, and page structure.